 Republic of Korea

-The cooperation between Sweden and ESCAP primarily focuses on disaster risk reduction, corporate social responsibility and statistics.
-Sweden has been one of the key countries providing financial support of the ESCAP Trust Fund for Tsunami, Disaster and Climate Preparedness in Indian Ocean, established in 2005.
-Sweden is a member of the Advisory Council of this multi-donor Trust Fund, making an important contribution to its governance.
-ESCAP works closely with the Ministry of Foreign Affairs of Sweden and the Swedish International Development Cooperation Agency (SIDA).
+The partnership between Sweden and ESCAP primarily focuses on the multi-stakeholder partnerships for SDGs.
+In the past, Sweden supported ESCAP’s capacity development initiatives on disaster risk reduction, corporate social responsibility and statistics.
+Sweden (together with Thailand) was one of the founding countries Multi-donor Trust Fund on Tsunami, Disaster and Climate Preparedness, with the seed funding of some US$3.2 million.
+ESCAP has been working closely with the Ministry of Foreign Affairs of Sweden and the Swedish International Development Cooperation Agency (SIDA).

 The United Kingdom has partnered with ESCAP to improve economic statistics through a dedicated regional programme with the UK’s contribution of US$ 2.2 million.
 The objective of the support is to increase the availability of high quality economic statistics and improve the capacity of national statistical systems to produce quality economic statistics, including with technical assistance focused on South and South-East Asia.